 What is a Japanese garden?

-A Japanese garden is a place of elegance, bursting with plants of year-round interest and of high executional standard.
-The design of a Japanese garden is so that it can be appreciated from the inside of the home.
-Any door or window should frame the stunning environment.
+A Japanese garden is a place of elegance, bursting with plants of year-round interest and high executional standard.
+The design of a Japanese garden can be appreciated from the inside of the home and any door or window should frame the stunning environment.
 Japanese gardens are very carefully thought out and planned.
 There are three forms that a Japanese garden should follow during this process:

-Whilst we can’t all have a large pond in our back garden, there are a few items we can add in to create the energy of a Japanese garden.
-A water feature or small stream will represent the same calming effect and peacefulness that a vast reservoir would.
+Whilst we can’t all have a large pond in our back garden, there are a few items we can add to create the energy of a Japanese garden.
+A water feature or small stream will represent the same calming effect and peacefulness as a vast reservoir.

 Pagodas